-Prior to the pension freedoms – which were introduced in April 2015 – annuities were the default option for the vast majority of investors in personal pensions.
-Only those with very small pots were able to cash them in, while only those with sizeable pots were able to use flexible income drawdown.
+Prior to the pension freedoms – introduced in April 2015 – annuities were the default option for the vast majority of people.
+Only those with very small pots were able to cash them in, while only those with sizeable pots were able to use flexible drawdown.

-Today, members of defined contribution pensions can do what they like with their pension once they turn 55.
-You can take the cash, leave your money invested and draw an income or stick with a traditional annuity.
+Today, members of defined contribution pensions (so not final salary) can do what they like with their pension once they turn 55.
+You can take the cash, leave your money invested and draw an income, or stick with a traditional annuity.

-The difficulty is that you don’t know what the future holds in store so that means you need to think about the challenges you are likely to face before you dive in.
+The difficulty is that you don’t know what the future holds, so that means you need to think about the challenges you are likely to face before you dive in.

 How long will you live?

-A good starting point is to think about how long your pension savings need to last – or more bluntly how long you, and any partner, are likely to live.
-Unfortunately, this isn’t something we are very good at, as Alistair McQueen, pension policy manager at Aviva, explains: “These savings are designed to last us for life, but we tend to be very poor judges of our life expectancy.
+A good starting point is to think about how long your pension needs to last, or more bluntly, how long you, and any partner, are likely to live.
+This isn’t something we’re very good at, as Alistair McQueen, head of savings and retirement at Aviva, explains: “These savings are designed to last us for life, but we tend to be poor judges of our life expectancy.
 We make our judgements based on how long our parents or grandparents lived.”

 During this process you will invariably think about your health, which should have a significant impact on your decisions.
 Poor health can relieve pressure on your pension if it is likely to reduce your life expectancy, but it could involve additional costs if you need to pay for care.
-Even if you are in rude health, it’s still wise to factor in care costs further down the line.
-(See box above for more information on the cost of care.)
+Even if you are in rude health, it is still wise to factor in care costs further down the line.

-Adrian Lowcock, investment director at investment company Architas, says: “You need to face up to things such as life expectancy, now and in the future.
+Adrian Lowcock, head of personal investing at Willis Owen, says: “You need to face up to things such as life expectancy, now and in the future.
 Care costs can destroy people’s savings and it’s something many people don’t think about.”

-Like grey hair and ageing, inflation sneaks up on you slowly.
-You may not notice the effects of rising prices in the early years of your retirement, but as time goes on it may become increasingly apparent that your money doesn’t stretch as far as it used to.
+Like grey hair and weight gain, inflation sneaks up on you slowly.
+You may not notice the effects of rising prices in the early years of your retirement, but as time goes on it may become apparent that your money doesn’t stretch as far as it used to.

-Research from Retirement Advantage shows that paying the bills is a priority for 72% of over-50s and that 30% are concerned about the cost of living in retirement.
+Research from Canada Life shows that paying the bills is a priority for 65% of over-50s and that 33% are concerned about the cost of living in retirement.

-Andrew Tully, pensions technical director at Retirement Advantage, says: “People are worried about how their finances are being stretched and are clearly concerned about how they will be able to pay the bills.
-We’ve seen an increase in the number of people who say they will work part-time following retirement due to the pressures on household finances.”
+Andrew Tully, technical director at Canada Life, says: “People are worried about how their finances are being stretched and are concerned about how they will be able to pay the bills.
+We continue to see an increase in the number of people who say they will work part-time following retirement due to the pressures on household finances.”

-Currently, the state pension is at least protected from inflation by the highly contentious ‘triple lock’ – this guarantees that it will rise by the higher of inflation, wage growth or 2.5%.
-However, its future is far from certain.
-In the run-up to the 2017 general election, the Conservatives said they would not guarantee its future beyond 2020, but they were forced to renege on this as part of their deal with the Democratic Unionist Party.
+Currently, the state pension is at least protected from inflation by the highly contentious ‘triple lock’ – this guarantees it will rise by a minimum of either inflation, wage growth or 2.5%.

 This makes it even more important to think about how you manage other sources of income to ensure they have the capacity to increase over time.

-Mr Tully says: “People need a financial plan that not only secures an income to pay the bills throughout retirement, but is flexible enough to cope with inflation.
-Only then can they start thinking about how other savings can be used to create the retirement they’ve worked so hard for.”
+Tully says: “People need a financial plan that not only secures an income to pay the bills throughout retirement, but is flexible enough to cope with inflation.
+Only then can you know how other savings can be used to create the retirement you’ve worked so hard for.”

 Expect the unexpected

-It’s important to remember that however well you’ve mapped out your retirement, life doesn’t always go as planned.
-This means it’s helpful if your plan is sufficiently flexible that you are able to cope with a change of circumstances.
+It’s important to remember that, however well you’ve mapped out your retirement, life doesn’t always go as planned.
+This means your plan needs to be sufficiently flexible to cope with a change of circumstances.

-Only once you are aware of these challenges can you start to think about what you will do with your pension money.
+Only once you are aware of these challenges can you start to think about how you will spend your retirement savings.

 Cashing in your pensions

-This new flexibility means you can now use your pension to pay off any niggling debts, start a new business or invest in property (see page 63 for more on this).
+This new flexibility means you can now use your pension to pay off any niggling debts, start a new business or invest in property.
 Alternatively, you may plan to help children out with university fees or buying their first home.

-There is, however, a very big catch and that is whether you are cashing in all or some of your pension, only the first 25% of any withdrawal is paid tax free.
-The remaining 75% is added to your income for that tax year and taxed at your marginal rate of income tax – that is the highest rate of income tax you pay.
+There is, however, a very big catch and that is, whether you are cashing in all or some of your pension, only the first 25% of any withdrawal is paid tax-free.
+The remaining 75% is added to your income for that year and taxed at your marginal rate – that is, the highest rate of income tax you pay.
 Depending on your income and the size of your withdrawal, it may be enough to bump you into a higher-rate tax band.

-Mr Lowcock adds that people also need to be cautious when it comes to dishing out lump sums to family – you shouldn’t let your desire to help them undermine your own financial security.
-“People can be over-generous, especially with children and grandchildren, so don’t splash out on gifts you can’t afford,” he adds.
+Even if you plan to spend the money, it’s important to consider the impact that this will have on your wealth long term.
+The more you spend now, the less income you will have in later life.
+Lowcock says this is particularly important when it comes to dishing out lump sums to help family – you shouldn’t let your desire to help them undermine your own financial security.
+“People can be over-generous, especially when it comes to children and grandchildren, so don’t splash out on gifts you can’t afford,” he says.